CallMeTwitch/Math-4250/K-Armed Bandit Problem/README.md

 ```

 `Section 1` describes the statistics in the Stationary environment, `Section 2.1.1` describes the statistics in the Drifting environment, `Section 2.1.2` describes the statistics in the Mean-Reverting environment, and `Section 2.2` describes the statistics in the Abruptly Changing environment.

+Please note that the time required to run this script may vary drastically per computer.

 The figures for environment will be saved in a directory with the appropriate name.
 Descriptions of said figures can be found in the paper.